 Real Property - The interests, benefits and rights inherent in the ownership of physical real estate.

+Trending - Process whereby property values are adjusted (the adjustment can be positive or negative) on an annual basis to bring them closer to market value-in-use.
+The assessing official uses sales of properties in a neighborhood, area, or class of property from the previous 14 months to determine the adjustment factor.
 In the past, the assessed values of real estate were adjusted only after a reassessment, which came as far apart as 10 years.
 Unlike reassessments, trending will occur every year.

 Sales Comparables - Sales comparables are sales of properties which are used to indicate the value of a property that is being assessed or appraised.
 Comparable sales are normally similar in condition, style, size, location and utility to the property being evaluated.
 For example: for a one-story brick ranch-style home in average condition, with 4 bedrooms, 2 bathrooms, a living room, kitchen and family room and 2-car garage, located in a specific neighborhood, a comparable sale would be a one-story brick ranch-style home in average condition, with 4 bedrooms, 2 bathrooms, a living room, kitchen and family room and 2-car garage, ideally located in the same neighborhood as the home that is being assessed or appraised.